 Oral melanoacanthoma is a rare condition that causes dark spots to develop in different parts of the mouth, including the gums.
-These spots are harmless and tend to happen in younger people.
+These spots are harmless and tend to happen in

 The cause of oral melanoacanthoma is unknown, but it seems to be associated with injuries caused by chewing or friction in the mouth.
 These spots don’t require treatment.